PG Podcast: video conversations with interesting people I know

 The setup is ultra-simple: I start an unlisted YouTube Live Event (formerly called Google+ Hangout on Air) where my guest and I chat one-on-one for around 30 minutes.
 YouTube automatically records a video of the session.
-Then I send my guest the video link for approval, and if they approve, I post it live with some light editing, exposition, and show notes.
+Then I send my guest the video link for approval, and if they approve, I post it live on this website.

 These simple guidelines ensure that we don't just make mundane small-talk or react to ephemeral news events, memes, or fads.
 (These are the same heuristics that I follow in my own writing.)

 From personal experience, I've found 30 minutes (the length of a typical work meeting slot) to be the sweet spot for keeping the conversation energetic and on topic while ensuring enough time to get into some level of depth.